All titles are protected by copyrights held by their

 All our worldly scales must fall

-The things that drove us up the wall
+And the things that drove us up the wall

-They won't bother us at all
+Well, they won't bother us at all

 When the clock says, "Out of time."